ga-dc/wdi7_quiz10/readme.md

 theBody.style.backgroundColor = "red";
 ```
 ```
 Clark Answer: When I type this code into chrome's console, the error is "Cannot set property 'backgroundColor' of undefined".
+There is only one body in a webpage, so I simply deleted querySelectorAll("body") and changed it to the following:

+var body = document.body
+body.style.backgroundColor = "red";

+Now the chrome console states that the body is "red"!!!
 ```
 ## Question 4